 A second language will not only provide a wider variety of career options, but it can also give you the opportunity to take your studies overseas.

-We speak to Diploma of Languages and Bachelor of Arts (International Studies) student Yasmine Ferrer to discuss learning a second language, and hear all about her recent experiences interning in Spain.
+We speak to Diploma of Languages* and Bachelor of Arts (International Studies) (now the Bachelor of International Studies) student Yasmine Ferrer to discuss learning a second language, and hear all about her recent experiences interning in Spain.

 Why did you decide to do a Diploma of Languages alongside your international studies degree?